ASORT/SWAT

 Honor Guard

 The Honor Guard represent the Division at Parades, Division Functions, Funerals, and when requested by the Chief of Police.
 The officers in the unit train on a regular basis to become fluid and precise in their movements and knowledge of special function protocols.
-There is currently, one Reserve Officer, seven Officers, one Sergeant, 2 Lieutenants, and one Captain in the Honor Guard and Color Guard.
+T

 The Honor Guard and Color Guard represented the department for the Office of the Chief of Police in the following capacities in 2014: